spring-projects/spring-ldap/readme.txt

   <url>http://s3.amazonaws.com/maven.springframework.org/milestone</url>
 </repository>

-This means that in order to use the latest release (1.3.0.RC1), you need to specify the repository above and include the following dependencies:
+This means that in order to use a milestone or release candidate, you need to specify the repository above and include the following dependencies:

 <dependency>